gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Interactivity (Milestone 1)
 > What interactive features will your site have?
 Describe how the interactivity connects with the needs of the clients/target audience.

-- One of the main reasons the client has asked for a website is to recruit future members.
-We would have a interactive form for anyone who is interested in the club can submit their contact information.
-The E-board members of Shimtah would be able to contact that person and let them know more about the club or when they would be recruiting for new members.
+- We would implement an interactive photo gallery.
+One of the main goals of the website is to archive pictures from past performances.
+Audiences of this website would be able to see large size pictures when they hover their mouse over the pictures.

 ## User Testing (_optional_)